polkadot-fellows/RFCs/text/0000-metadata-for-offline-signers.md

 ### Digest

 1. Blake3 hash is computed for each chunk of modular short metadata registry.
-2. Hashes are sorted in ascending order.
 3. Complete Binary Merkle Tree is constructed as described above.
-4. Root hash of this tree is merged with metadata descriptor blake3 hash; this is metadata digest.
+4. Root hash of this tree (left) is merged with metadata descriptor blake3 hash (right); this is metadata digest.

 Product of concatenation of porotocol version number with resulting metadata digest MUST be included into Signed Extensions.

 ### Shortening

-Shortened metadata is produced as sorted subset of modular metadata chunks selected from full set using protocol `cut_metadata` proposed in [metadata-shortener](https://github.com/Alzymologist/metadata-shortener) crate or equivalent operation that provides sufficient information for both decoding of extrinsic.
+For shortening, an attempt to decode transaction completely using provided metadata is performed with the same algorithm that would be used on the cold side.
+All chunks are associated with their leaf indices.
+An example of this protocol is proposed in [metadata-shortener](https://github.com/Alzymologist/metadata-shortener) that is based on [substrate-parser](https://github.com/Alzymologist/substrate-parser) decoding protocol; any decoding protocol could be used here as long as cold signer's design finds it appropriate for given security model.

 ### Transmission

 Shortened metadata chunks MAY be trasmitted into cold device together with Merkle proof in its entirety or in parts, depending on memory capabilities of the cold device and it ability to reconstruct larger fraction of tree.
 This document does not specify the manner of transmission.
-The order of metadata chunks MAY be arbitrary, the only requirement is that indices of nodes corresponding to chunks MUST be communicated.
+The order of metadata chunks MAY be arbitrary, the only requirement is that indices of leaf nodes in Merkle tree corresponding to chunks MUST be communicated.

 ### Offline verification